 Aside from workers with occupational exposure, the most common sources of exposure to TCE for the general population are through air and drinking water.
-The route of exposure of residents to TCE in the area is not through the outdoor air (which does not have elevated levels of TCE), but rather through the indoor air.
-This is due to the presence of TCE in the groundwater underneath the homes.
-TCE evaporates from the contaminated groundwater, enters the soil vapour (air spaces between soil particles), and migrates through building foundations into the building’s indoor air.
+The potential route of exposure to TCE in the study area is not through outdoor air, but possibly through in indoor air.
+Low levels of TCE in the groundwater underneath homes can evaporate and migrate through building foundations into the building’s indoor air.
 This process is called “soil vapour intrusion.”
-Guelph’s drinking water is not affected by the TCE in this study area.
+Based on soil vapour testing results in the study area, if TCE has migrated into indoor air, it is expected levels would be extremely low.
+Guelph’s drinking water is not affected by TCE in this study area.

 What are the health risks associated with TCE exposure?

 As with exposure to any chemical, a person’s health risk depends on a number of factors, including:

 How much TCE an individual was exposed to (the dose);